HIPE known issues

 - A caching bug in Safari 4.0 can be solved by clearing the browser cache.
 Alternatively, open the help page with another web browser: copy and paste the address (something like http://127.0.0.1:8082/index.jsp?mark=null) to the address bar of the other browser.

-- A problem with Mac OS X can result in error messages when viewing the documentation of any installed HIPE version.
+- A problem with Jetty's file management (Jetty is part of the help system) can result in error messages when viewing the documentation of any installed HIPE version.
 In particular, you may get an HTTP ERROR: 404 NOT FOUND message in your browser, and a message about

 index.jsp not found in the command line terminal.
 There are two options to solve the problem: